ta0kira/zeolite/README.md

   any value but cannot be assigned to any other type.

   Intersections can be useful for requiring multiple interfaces without creating a new category that refines all of those interfaces.
+An intersection `[Foo&Bar]` in Zeolite is semantically similar to a constraint `forall a.
+(Foo a, Bar a)` in Haskell and `? extends Foo & Bar` in Java, except that in Zeolite `[Foo&Bar]` can be used as a first-class type.

 <pre style='color:#1f1c1b;background-color:#ffffff;'>
 <span style='color:#644a9b;'>@value</span> <b>interface</b> <b><span style='color:#0057ae;'>Reader</span></b> {}